 - If you have a page with a lot of text in the body field, it can be helpful to select Create jump link menu.
 This will extract all of the "Heading 2" headings from your body field and create a jump link menu from them.
 Jump link menus allow your visitors to quickly jump to various headings on your page.
 Note that not all themes support this feature in the same way.

 - Categorization: Tag this page with taxonomy terms from various vocabularies on your site.
 Not all sites will have the same set of vocabularies available.
 See content categorization for more information.

-- URL alias: This allows you to control the page URL.
+- The user-friendly path for a content item or taxonomy term that replaces the system path.
+For example, /my-page can be an alias for /node/123. : This allows you to control the page URL.
 Most times you want to let Drupal choose the automatic alias for the page, which will be based on the title of the page and its placement in your menu.
 However, there are times when you want to specify a URL for a particular page.
 You can uncheck the Generate automatic URL alias box and enter your own custom URL.
 Keep custom URL aliases short but descriptive and use hyphens to separate words.

 - Scheduling options: Allows you to schedule the date and time when the page is published instead of publishing it right away.
 You must uncheck the "Published" checkbox at the bottom of the form to use this feature.